 Copaxone side effects

 Get emergency medical help if you have any of these signs of an allergic reaction to Copaxone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Copaxone and call your doctor at once if you have a serious side effect such as:
+Stop using Copaxone and call your doctor at once if you have:

 pounding heartbeats or fluttering in your chest.

 Common Copaxone side effects include:

-redness, minor pain, itching, swelling, or a hard lump where the injection was given;
+redness, minor pain, itching, swelling, a lump, or skin changes where the injection was given.